Coderad32/MarsPerserveResearch/README.md

-# Welcome 🍊 Mars Preserve Research Foundation
+# Welcome 🍊 Mars Preserve Research

 Welcome to the DIY farming project, designed for enthusiasts who want to grow plants in a controlled environment.